aniruddhavpatil/xinu-S20/reports/assignment2.md

 - Write down all the functions in the project.

     1. shellcmd xsh_prodcons(int nargs, char *args[])

-    Creates the process producer and consumer and put them in ready queue.
+        Creates the process producer and consumer and puts them in ready queue.

     2. int isValidNumber(char *number)

         Helper function to validate whether the given argument is a number less than or equal to INT_MAX represented as a character string.

     3. void producer(int count)

         Iterates from 0 to count, setting the value of the global variable 'n' each time.

     4. void consumer(int count)

         Reads the value of the global variable 'n' 'count' times and prints it.